Bayesian and Machine-Learning Analyses of Nonminimal $f(Q)$ Gravity and $H_0$ Tension: Data and Methodology

-In this work, we restrict our analysis to late-time probes: CC, DESI BAO DR2, and Type Ia supernovae (SNe).
-We consider three combinations of observational data sets: \text{CC + DESI + PP}, \text{CC + DESI + DESY5}, and \text{CC + DESI + Union3}.
+\end{itemize} We perform our analysis using probes: CC, DESI BAO DR2, and Type Ia supernovae (SNe) and CMB.
+We consider three combinations of observational data sets: \text{CMB + CC + DESI + PP}, \text{CMB + CC + DESI + DESY5}, and \text{CMB + CC + DESI + Union3}.
 The total likelihood is constructed as